 Time Out Markets launched in Lisbon and 2014, and new outposts opened in Miami, New York and Boston earlier this summer.
 (Chicago, Montreal and Dubai are in the works to open by 2020.)
 My friend Lynne, an East Village resident, recommended we check this place out for some of the city’s best food options under one roof.
 The views of Manhattan at dusk are an added bonus!
 We ordered dinner from three of the twenty-one restaurants and chowed happily.

 As we arrived at Pier 11, the cotton candy skies had succumbed to dusk.
-We hopped on subway to Times Square for a dose of mayhem and a sugar fix at the M&M Store.
+We hopped on subway to TIMES SQUARE for a dose of mayhem and a sugar fix at M&M WORLD.
 My iPhone died a few hours earlier, but we walked the last mile back to our hotels, making a quick stop at Duane Reed for blister treatment for a day well spent.
-Hot showers before bed soothed the tired travelers, and we tucked into cool sheets amazed at how our most amazing NYC day transpired.
+Hot showers before bed soothed the weary travelers, and we tucked into cool sheets amazed at how our most amazing NYC day transpired.